Reasons To Watch Kahinir Aror Kahini: First Assamese Found Footage Film

 The style was reintroduced in 1992 with the Belgian black comedy crime mockumentary Man Bites Dog.

-However, neither of these two films succeeded in leaving an impression on the audiences' minds.
-It was 7 years later, in 1999, with the release of The Blair Witch Project, this style of filmmaking began getting recognition, and audiences also started to pay more attention to it.
+However, neither of these films left an impression on the audience.
+It was 7 years later, in 1999, with the release of The Blair Witch Project, that this style of filmmaking began getting recognition, and audiences also started to pay more attention to it.

-One of the most famous and iconic scenes from The Blair Witch Project was that of a young woman staring into the camera, crying, hyperventilating, and talking directly to her audience.
+One of the most famous and iconic scenes from The Blair Witch Project was a young woman staring into the camera, crying, hyperventilating, and speaking directly to her audience.

-Apart from being arguably the most famous scene, it is also the most parodied image of found footage in horror cinema in general.
+Apart from being arguably the most famous scene, it is also the most parodied found-footage image in horror cinema.

 Many film aficionados even claim that this scene is perhaps one of the defining images of world cinema in the 1990s.